coracle-social/coracle/ROADMAP.md

 - [ ] Show loading/success on zap invoice screen
 - [ ] Fix iOS/safari/firefox
-- [ ] Add dynamic title tag
 - [ ] Show more link on long notes (rather than just an ellipsis)
-- [ ] Show popover on delayed hover rather than click (on mobile, keep it click)
-- [ ] QR code component that sizes input to qr code width to make it tidy
-- [ ] Auto-follow hodlbod and fiatjaf, auto join relay when creating new account

 # Image uploads